kobotoolbox/docs/source/synchronous_exports.md

 ﻿# Connecting to your data using synchronous exports

-In this article, we’ll explore how to use the synchronous exports feature to connect your project data to programs such as Microsoft PowerBI, Excel, Google Sheets, Tableau and others.
+In this article, we'll explore how to use the synchronous exports feature to connect your project data to programs such as Microsoft PowerBI, Excel, Google Sheets, Tableau and others.